Mining history showcased in new exhibition

 It will run until Saturday, September 15, featuring artefacts, documents and photographs to tell the stories of the area’s mining past.

-This year marks 25 years since the last County Durham collieries closed, with the closure of Easington, Vane Tempest and Seaham pits in 1993.
+This year marks 25 years since the last County Durham collieries closed, with the closure of Easington and Vane Tempest pits in 1993.

 Durham is often called the Miners’ Cathedral and has played an important part in the history and spirit of the local mining communities, which still thrives today with the annual Miners’ Festival Service on Miners’ Gala day each July.